microsoft/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 Using Debug Names
 =================

-The only current use case for the debug name is as a relative path to an file that provides shader debug information.
+The only current use case for the debug name is as a relative path to a file that provides shader debug information.
 A debugging tool would typically have a list of paths to act as search roots.